Giangblackk/geogrid-dask/README.md

 ## License

-Distributed under the terms of the [GPL 3.0 license][license], _GeoGrid Dask_ is free and open source software.
+Distributed under the terms of the [GPL 3.0 license][license], _Geogrid Dask_ is free and open source software.

 ## Issues